SylTi/Tokensale/README.md

 <sub>Shoutout to Jorge from Aragon, Jack from GameCredits, Auryn from First Blood and Chris the disillusioned lawyer for sharing their proactive measures.
 Credit to CFPro for creating the anti-spam [SlackBot](https://github.com/CFPro/slack-bot).</sub>

+**It is recommended to use Discord or Rocket.chat over Slack for the purpose of the crowdsale.
+There is no way to stop Slack Direct Messages or reminders which notify everyone and come from the Slackbot (making it seem official)**

 Over the past months, scammers have gotten more sophisticated.
 Take the proper steps to protect your website, Slack, Reddit and Twitter communication channels against phishers.

+* Purchase an ENS domain (https://ens.domains/) and utilize it as your crowdsale address.
 * Have one source of truth that you point to (likely your website) and mention this in all of your material.
 * Keep an eye out for people trying to impersonate members of the team on Slack, twitter, facebook, or any other social networks.
 They will try to **direct message** unsuspecting participants into giving them money or joining a pump group or VIP group.
 * Respond rapidly to reports of phishing by warning the community and banning/blocking the offending account(s).